Creation and closure of (undeliverable) vested benefits accounts

 Further information

-There are just under 1.5 million (as of the end of December 2023).
+There are just over1.5 million (as of the end of December 2024).

-• Depending on how the plan is structured, it is not possible to transfer your entire BVG/LPP retirement credit balance to a new pension fund.
-The excess amount must be converted into vested benefits.
+• Plan structure: Depending on the insurance plan of the occupational benefits institution, it is not possible to contribute your full BVG/LPP retirement credit balance to the new pension fund.
+The excess portion must be converted into vested benefits assets – for example at the Substitute Occupational Benefit Institution.

 The Board of Trustees of the Substitute Occupational Benefit Institution decides on the amount of interest payable on the vested benefits accounts on a quarterly basis.
 It is based on the funded status of the vested benefits business area and the prevailing market environment.
 It should be noted that, unlike other market participants, the Substitute Occupational Benefit Institution does not charge any account maintenance fees.